MarkTiedemann/marktiedemann.github.io/index.md

 I usually document and test my code appropriately, even if it takes a little longer (hint: in most cases, _it doesn't_).
 If I didn't, I probably got distracted learning something new, drifting off into the depths of the internet or the terminal for a few hours... and hopefully, came back as a better programmer.

-Being both an imperfect perfectionist and/or a minimalist, I enjoy refactoring and code reviews quite a bit.
+Being both an imperfect perfectionist and/or a minimalist, I probably enjoy refactoring and code reviews more than the average person.
 Plus, I hate typos.

-I also like to share knowledge!
-Of all sorts, from technical tutorials for my co-workers (e.g. _[Docker step by step: A hands-on Docker tutorial](https://github.com/MarkTiedemann/docker-step-by-step)_), to programming trainings, to _"How does the internet even work?"_-workshops for everyone.
+I also like to share knowledge of all sorts!
+From technical tutorials for my co-workers (for example, _[Docker step by step: A hands-on Docker tutorial](https://github.com/MarkTiedemann/docker-step-by-step)_), to programming trainings, to _"How does the internet even work?"_-workshops for everyone.
+Hand in hand with this, I love to learn new things!
+If you are from Hamburg, chances are you are gonna meet me at a meetup at some point (for example, I'm quite active in the [angular.hamburg](https://angular.hamburg/) community).

 #### # Any questions?
 Wanna say hello?